emberjs/rfcs/text/0000-cli-guides.md

 An alternative is to refactor the content in place.
 This will be more time consuming, and will not achieve a consistent narrative voice or cumulative learning experience.

-## Unresolved questions

-- How should legacy links be handled from a technical perspective?
-- The Table of Contents topic list is not yet complete
-- Advanced topics require further input from experienced addon authors